 - (1) The Company has set a goal to "Eliminate major accidents" in its sea, land, and air business domains, has established safety management rules and mechanisms, and is conducting activities to promote safety based on these rules and mechanisms.
 The Company audits the safety standards of vessels and strives to maintain and improve safety standards.
-The Company implemented measures to materialize smooth crew change while preventing the spread of COVID-19 infections.
 These activities are regularly evaluated by the Safety and Environmental Management Committee. - (2) The Risk Management Committee evaluates the current risk management status and the appropriateness of countermeasures against visible risks.
-The Company also updates the list of risks, selects important risks for the following fiscal year based on risk trends and certain criteria, determines the Risk Management Headquarters, and verifies the appropriateness of these important risk countermeasures. - (3) The Company is discussing and making improvements to its medium- and long-term management methods to improve risk management effectiveness. - (4) The Company actively utilizes the knowledge of outside experts in its risk management activities.
+The Company also updates the list of risks, selects important risks for the following fiscal year based on risk trends and certain criteria, determines

+- the Risk Management Headquarters, and verifies the appropriateness of these important risk countermeasures. - (3) The Company is discussing and making improvements to its medium- and long-term management methods to improve risk management effectiveness. - (4) The Company actively utilizes the knowledge of outside experts in its risk management activities.